Share this Post

 - Medieval Writing: Handling Medieval Manuscripts.
 What’s worse for a manuscript, oil or water?
 Acid or insects?
 Do you really need white gloves to handle one?
 This is a good source for basic info.

 - Medieval Calligraphy: This page has a great summary of popular medieval calligraphy styles, from copperplate to Carolingian miniscule.
 How’s that for a band name?
 Performing live – Carolingian Miniscule!

 - The Examination of the Book of Kells using Micro-Raman Spectroscopy: Interested in the science behind medieval manuscripts?
 This article from the Journal of Raman Spectroscopy discusses the pigments found in the Book of Kells, including indigo, red lead, orpiment, vergaut, carbon and iron gall, and gypsum.

 - TheUntappedSource.com: The First Stolen Painting : Hans Memling’s “The Last Judgment.”
-Art heist fans, start your engines.
+(2019 update: Had to remove this link since it was 404ing…boo) Art heist fans, start your engines.
 The first recorded stolen painting was a triptych by Hans Memling.
 You can bet this catches Christof’s attention.